Ends of strata of the moduli space of quadratic differentials: Ends of strata

-Taking $t_1$ maximal, either we find $t<t_1$ such that the corresponding surface $S_t$ satisfies the conclusion of the lemma, or $S_t$ converges to a surface $S_{t_1}$ when $t$ tends to $t_1$.
+Taking $t_1$ maximal, either we find $t<t_1$ such that the lenght of $s_i$ is smaller than $\varepsilon$, and therefore the corresponding surface $S_t$ has a horizontal saddle connection of length smaller than $\varepsilon$, or $S_t$ converges to a surface $S_{t_1}$ when $t$ tends to $t_1$.
 The path corresponding to $\gamma$ in $S_{t_1}$ is not a saddle connection but a union of saddle connections.
 This means that we have a saddle connection $\gamma'_{t_1}$, of length $N'\eta_{t_1}<\varepsilon$ with $N'$ an integer smaller than $N$.
 And we can continue the shrinking process.
-There can be only a finite number such steps, hence the segments $s_1,s_2$ are of length smaller than $\varepsilon$, thus we have found the surface $S'$ of the claim.
+There can be only a finite number of such steps, hence after a while, the segments $s_1,s_2$ are of length smaller than $\varepsilon$, thus we have found the surface $S'$ of the claim.

-If the pair $(s_1,s_2)$ does not exist then the surface is a half-translation surface and there exists a pairs of segments on each horizontal side of the rectangle, whose corresponding identifications are half-turns.
-The previous proof works if we shrink both of them until the smallest one becomes small enough.
+If the pair $(s_1,s_2)$ does not exist then the surface is a half-translation surface and there exists two pairs of segments $(s_1,s_2)$ and $(s_1',s_2')$, one on each horizontal side of the rectangle, whose corresponding identifications are half-turns.
+The previous proof works if we shrink both of them at the same speed until the smallest one, say $(s_1,s_2)$, becomes small enough.
+Here the hypothesis that $S\notin \mathcal{Q}(-1,-1,-1,-1)$ implies that there is at least another pair of horizontal segment in the rectangle, on the same side of the rectangle as the pair $(s_1,s_2)$.
+In particular, the limit area $A$ is nonzero, since the limit rectangle is nontrivial.

 Now, starting from $S'$, we can continuously change the vertical direction and we get a area one surface obtained by the zippered rectangle construction with data $(\pi,\zeta)$ such that $|\zeta_\alpha|<\varepsilon$ for some $\alpha$.
-It is easy to check that $\alpha$ can be taken regular. \end{proof}
+In the first case of the proof $\alpha$ is clearly regular.
+In the second case, the small $\zeta_\alpha$ corresponds to the smallest pair of horizontal segments $(s_1,s_2)$.
+By the above remark, there is another pair of horizontal segments on the same side as $(s_1,s_2)$ that are identified together by an half-turn.
+This precisely means that $\alpha$ is regular. \end{proof}

-Now we want to prove that $\cup_{\pi} Z(D_{\pi,\varepsilon})$ is connected, where the union is taken over all the elements in the extended Rauzy class.
+Now we want to prove that $\cup_{\pi} Z(D_{\pi,\varepsilon})$ is contained in the same connected connected component of $\mathcal{C}_{1,\varepsilon}$, where the union is taken over all the elements in the extended Rauzy class.
 This is a consequence of the next two lemmas.